Red Dot Award: Design Concept 2017

 Once a year, the jury of the Red Dot Award: Product Design awards objects of high design quality.
 In 2016, only 1.5 percent of all entries received the highest distinction “Red Dot: Best of the Best”.
-It goes to the best products of a category like the IKEA bike “SLADDA”.
+The Create + Think Design Studio was awarded this distinction for the Interior Design of the A’tolan House.

 Red Dot Design Museum Essen

 “Under the Sign of the Circle” presents Red Dot awarded innovations from Japan